ib-ruby/ib-container/README.md

 Provides a Container including a running TWS/Gateway  in an isolated environment.

 * The TWS/Gateway is restarted once a day
+* Framebuffer device to redirect Gateway-Output
+* X11 integration to run GUI-applications inside the container
 * A reverse SSH-Tunnel is implemented for an extra layer of security
 * [Simple-Monitor](https://github.com/ib-ruby/simple-monitor) is started upon setup
 * Anything is prepared to run an reliable Trading-Bot in a secure environment
-* a suitable ruby installation to develope and run ib-ruby-trading solutions
+* A suitable ruby installation to develop and run ib-ruby-trading solutions

 ## Background